Raziel7893/WindowsGSM.BlackMesa/README.md

 ### Port Forwarding (YOU NEED THIS, TO BE ABLE TO CONNECT FROM THE INTERNET(only for servers/pcs at home):
 - If You don't know How: Google: YourRouterBrand + Portforwarding
-- 27015 UDP - Default Game Port, this one is needed to be forwarded in your Router
+- 27015 UDP - **Default Game Port**(look in the 7th column in WindowsGSM),
+  - this one is needed to be forwarded in your Router!
-- 27015 TCP - QueryPort default, in theory the QueryPort should not be needed as PortForward
+- 27015 TCP - **QueryPort** default, in theory the QueryPort should not be needed as PortForward

 ### Support
 [WGSM](https://discord.com/channels/590590698907107340/645730252672335893)